bertassi/calculator/README.md

 # VScode CSS3 Calculator
-This is just a CSS3 calculator based on a HP12C.
+This is a CSS3 calculator based on a HP12C.

-### Known Issues
+### TODO
-1. JS not working.
+1. Fix JS.